Dalimil/Find-and-Replace-Browser-Extension/README.md

 TODO: explain disabling buttons to draw attention to the active input field elements

+TODO: explain highlighting via inset box shadow the currently selected input area - (we always limit find & replace to current) - because user edits one textarea at a time - We want to draw focus to what text is going to be affected.
+If no textarea selected, select all available - for better usability (people might complain that the extension doesn't work otherwise).
+Or indicate that no valid input area present on the page.

 ##### Why not Material Design
 For the general look and feel, I decided not to use Google's increasingly popular [Material Design](https://material.io/) for several reasons.
 First, Material Design works well when there's a lot of space and all the elements can be spread out.
 Unfortunately, this extension's user interface is a small widget with very limited space and many condensed compononets.